mariagachkova/moodle-format-levels/README.md

 Features
 ---------
-* Change the colors of the buttons (when active, inactive, on over and hidden), to fit it your Moodle theme;
+* Change the colors of the levels (when active, inactive, on over and hidden), to fit it your Moodle theme;
 * Select the list-style in numbers, alphabet or roman numeral.

 Installation